3 Best Wearables for December 2025

 Risk Factors

-• Rising competition in both e-commerce and cloud segments
+• Intense competition in retail and cloud markets

 Stock #3: Garmin Ltd. (GRMN)